brooklynrail/brooklynrail-platform/content/events/2021/09/3000-minutes.md

 ---
 title: 3000 Minutes
-deck: A durational sound work by Lauren Bon
+deck: A durational sound work by Lauren Bon and the Sonic Divison of Metabolic Studio
-summary: Join us for a public recitation to conclude the durational sound work 3,000 Minutes by Lauren Bon.
+summary: Join us for a public recitation to conclude the durational sound work 3,000 Minutes by Lauren Bon and the Sonic Divison of Metabolic Studio.
 people:
   - person: lauren-bon
     related_links: []